HicServices/RDMP/Documentation/DataLoadEngine/LoadMetadata.md

 ```
 The ForLoading Directory is used as a holding pen for data that you are trying to load into the system

-The ForArchiving Directory is used to store a compressed varion of the data involved in the data load for archiving purposes
+The ForArchiving Directory is used to store a compressed version of the data involved in the data load for archiving purposes

 The Executables directory is provided for storing executable files and/or sql scripts that you might want to run during the load.